A History of Bible Training Institutions in Austria, Part II, from Ampflwang until the closing of Wallsee in 1999

 manage their own websites.

-Many Austrians are passionate mushroom hunters who can spot a mushroom in the forest while driving by in the car.
+Many Austrians are passionate mushroom hunters who can spot a mushroom in the forest while driving by in a car.
 In a similar way, I

 am constantly on the lookout for object lessons, stories and illustrations as a habit.
 We must make our message interesting and